magento/devdocs/src/live-search/graphql-playground.md

 GraphQL is a data query language that allows the caller to specify exactly what data to return.
 When a customer searches for products, the overhead of returning all possible product information and removing unnecessary data leads to longer processing times and unfavorable user experiences.

-Live Search provides GraphQL functionality that is currently separate from the GraphQL support provided in {{site.data.var.ce}} and {{site.data.var.ee}}.
+Live Search provides GraphQL functionality that is currently separate from the GraphQL support provided in {{site.data.var.ce}} and Adobe Commerce.
 Live Search GraphQL requires connecting to a different endpoint and specifying a different set of HTTP headers.

 You can connect to the Live Search GraphQL endpoint to test sample queries using an Integrated Development Environment (IDE) in two ways:

--  Through the GraphQL Playground IDE embedded in the Magento Admin.
+-  Through the GraphQL Playground IDE embedded in the Adobe Commerce Admin.
 The embedded IDE manages the endpoint URL and required HTTP headers.

 -  Through a standalone version of GraphQL Playground, or any other IDE, such as GraphiQL or Postman.
 In these applications you must specify the endpoint URL and provide a set of HTTP headers for each call.

-See the [GraphQL Developer Guide]({{ site.gdeurl }}/graphql/index.html) for general information about Magento GraphQL.
+See the [GraphQL Developer Guide]({{ site.gdeurl }}/graphql/index.html) for general information about Adobe Commerce GraphQL.

-## Run queries using the embedded GraphQL Playground in the Magento Admin
+## Run queries using the embedded GraphQL Playground

 {:.bs-callout-info}
 You can only run queries that are specific to Live Search in the embedded GraphQL Playground IDE.